The Ultimate Guide To Chakra Balancing

 Each exhalation becomes a gift to Source.
 Let your focus settle on the point at the center of the imaginary lotus when it feels natural, and thank your higher self for revealing itself to you.

 Gratitude can assist you in rising above your rational mind and into the spiritual realm.
 Try going upside down if you still feel constrained in your body and thoughts.
 A headstand, or even letting your head hang off the end of the couch or bed, can help the crown chakra receive more energy.

 When It's Blocked

 “We may feel indifferent and listless, almost energetically numb and feel a feeling of disconnection with an underactive crown chakra, which results in a lack of direction and purpose in life,” adds Kavanagh.
-Alternatively, you may feel like yourself—just not in an elevated state of spiritual connection and understanding, which is perfectly acceptable.
+Alternatively, you may feel like yourself—just not in an elevated spiritual connection and understanding, which is perfectly acceptable.

 “An hyperactive head chakra frequently shows as a desire for material possessions that never seems to be satiated,” Kavanagh explains.
 Greed, superficiality, and arrogance frequently lead to a loss of connection with others and the cosmos.

 What Is The Best Way To Align and Maintain Your Chakras If They Are Blocked?